T

 Insider tips

-• Don't be afraid to explore the 'closes' (narrow alleyways) off the Royal Mile for hidden gems.
+• Don't be afraid to explore the narrow 'closes' off the Royal Mile – they hide many historical secrets.

-• Take advantage of free walking tours to get an overview of the city's history and culture.
+• Take advantage of free walking tours to get an excellent overview of the city's history and layout.

 Packing highlights